 Daikon is also a super hydrating vegetable, and acts as a diuretic, so it helps flush our systems clean.
 It’s also high in vitamin C and vitamin B, along with potassium, calcium, iron, copper, phosphorous and fiber.
-The leaves of radishes are delicious and healthy too, although they are best eaten when young; by the time daikon is harvested at its typical 2-3 foot length, the leaves are often a bit mangled.
-If they are in good shape, you can stir-fry, braise or add to soups for a delicious boost.
+The leaves of radishes are delicious and healthy too, although they are best eaten when young.
+By the time daikon is harvested at its typical 2-3 foot length, the leaves are often a bit mangled.
+If they are in good shape, you can stir-fry, braise, or add to soups for a delicious boost.

-6 Daikon Radish Recipes
+6 Easy Daikon Radish Recipes

-4. Roasted Root Veggie Medley: a perfect autumn dish
+- Roasted Root Veggie Medley: a perfect autumn dish

-6. It can also be juiced and blended into smoothies, but… maybe you need to work up to that.
+- Daikon and radishes can also be juiced and blended into smoothies, but… maybe you need to work up to that.

 I recently read this great post on Grist that includes eleven more daikon recipes, if you are feeling ambitious!
 And if you need more reasons to love this vegetable, it also is a great plant to grow to improve soils.